Skip to content

 Known limitations:

-• Many speakers (8+): Automatic speaker count estimation degrades --- GMM BIC with silhouette refinement reaches 26% within-one accuracy for 8+ speakers.
+• Many speakers (8+): Automatic speaker count estimation degrades.
 Use num_speakers when the speaker count is known.

 • Overlapping speech: DER is computed with skip_overlap=True.
 The pipeline does not model overlapping speech --- when two people talk simultaneously, only one is labelled.